Disease Guide ·Cataracts ·2026

 Cataracts in Dogs - symptoms, vet costs & insurance

-Cataract surgery costs $2,500-$4,500 per eye — it's the only way to restore vision.
-Cataracts cause the lens of the eye to become cloudy, progressively blocking light until your dog is blind.
-They can develop from genetics, diabetes, aging, or eye trauma.
-Drops and supplements cannot reverse cataracts.
-Phacoemulsification surgery (the same technique used in humans) has a high success rate but comes with a significant price tag.
+Cataract surgery costs $2,500-$4,500 per eye - the only way to restore vision.
+Cataracts cloud the lens, progressively blocking light until blindness.
+Causes: genetics, diabetes, aging, or trauma.
+Drops cannot reverse them.
+Phacoemulsification (same technique used in humans) has high success rates.

 Cataracts - vet costs and insurance